Frequently Asked Questions

 There is some overlap between coaching and counseling, but some key differences too.
 Many of the communication techniques like listening, reflecting and questioning are similar, and both offer education on issues related to adoption, attachment, trauma, parenting, communication or conflict resolution.
 Counseling utilizes a licensed professional and the focus is typically on mental health issues and on bringing healing to past trauma and losses.
 On the other hand, coaching is present and future oriented, focusing on practical life changes that help people apply what they are learning or get from where they are to where God wants them to be.

 Mentors are experts in a particular field who seek to pass on their expertise to a person.
 Mentors provide knowledge, advice, guidance, correction, and encouragement to people who are newer and junior—by experience if not by position or age.
 They may use some coaching techniques, but mentors usually play the roles of advisor and teacher to guide and impart knowledge and wisdom.

 In training, the trainer sets the agenda.
 Change comes from outside the participant, via the trainer.
 In coaching, you set the agenda.
 Coaches use adult learning principles of self-discovery to motivate change from within you.

 What training do you have?

-In addition to extensive training in attachment and neuroscience related approaches to relationships, Renee holds a professional life coaching certificate through the International Coach Federation.
-To obtain her coaching certification, she has undergone rigorous education and instruction.
-She continues to develop her skills and grow professionally through advanced training.
+In addition to extensive training in trauma, attachment and neuroscience related approaches to relationships, Renee holds a professional life coaching credential through the International Coach Federation.
+To obtain her coaching credential, she has undergone rigorous education and instruction.
+She is in the process of completing a trauma informed coaching certificate and continues to develop her skills and grow professionally through advanced training.
 For more information about the International Coach Federation please visit this website, https://coachfederation.org/

 What are your fees?

 Our fees are $100/hour.
-We offer scholarships and discounts for missionaries and adoptive and foster families.
+We offer scholarships and discounts for those in need.

 What are your hours?